jakedapper/sql-review-expansion/review.md

             -- joins all records from both tables and any non corresponding records get NULL values set respectively

-        -Can add WHERE statement at THE END of the query to filter out whatever
+        -Can add WHERE statement at THE END of the query to filter out whatever SELECT url, contents
+            FROM comments
+            JOIN photos ON photos.id = comments.photo_id
+            WHERE comments.user_id = photos.user_id;
+                -- this is joining comments and photos where the user id of the comment is the user id of the photo

+        -Three Way Joins